Kotlin/dataframe/docs/StardustDocs/topics/toHTML.md

 ### Composing multiple tables

 `toHTML` and `toStandaloneHTML` return composable `DataFrameHtmlData`.
-You can use it to include additional scripts, elements, styles on the final page or just merge together multiple tables.
+You can use it to include additional scripts, elements, styles on final page or just merge together multiple tables.

 <!---FUN composeTables-->